ROASTED SWEET POTATO SALAD

 1 clove garlic, crushed

 Cut the peeled sweet potatoes into 2cm slices.
 Combine sweet potato, coconut oil, onion, garlic and thyme in a baking dish and mix well to coat.
 Bake at 180°C for around 30 minutes, (or until sweet potato is soft and tender), stirring once halfway through.
 Remove from oven and set aside.
 Combine dressing ingredients in a glass jar and shake well to mix together.
 Add roasted sweet potato mixture, spring onions, sesame seeds and dressing into a large bowl.
 Stir well to combine all ingredients and coat through.
+Add salt and pepper to taste.
 Serve at room temperature.
 Enjoy! 🙂

 Leave a Response